Recidiviz/public-dashboard/spotlight-api/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS` - a relative path pointing to the JSON file containing the credentials of the service account used to communicate with Google Cloud Storage, for metric retrieval.
 - `METRIC_BUCKET` - the name of the Google Cloud Storage bucket where the metrics reside.
+- `AUTH_ENABLED` - whether or not we should require authentication to access our endpoints.
+Currently only used in staging to make the entire site private.
+No need to enable this locally unless you are developing or testing something auth-related.
+If set to `true` then `AUTH0_APP_METADATA_KEY` **must** be set to a supported value.
+- `AUTH0_APP_METADATA_KEY` - a string that corresponds to the namespace set in the Auth0 custom action to add app_metadata to id tokens.
+Unless something has changed this should be set to `https://recidiviz.org/app_metadata`.
+This is only required when auth is enabled.
 - `IS_DEMO` (OPTIONAL) - whether or not to run the backend in demo mode, which will retrieve static fixture data from the `core/demo_data` directory instead of pulling data from dynamic, live sources.
 This should only be set when running locally and should be provided through the command line.

 ### Running the application locally